GibsonAB/Traffic-Light-Controller-RSLogix-MicroLogix-1100/README.md

 # Traffic-Light-Controller-RSLogix-MicroLogix-1100
 This project implements a multi-directional traffic signal controller using an Allen-Bradley MicroLogix 1100 PLC programmed in RSLogix 500.
 It demonstrates sequential control, timer-based logic, and safe interlocking between light phases.

-You can test this project using:
+**You can test this project using:
+**
 RSLogix Micro Starter Lite

 RSLinx Classic

 MicroLogix 1100 Emulator (Allen-Bradley)

+**I implemented:**

+Time-based sequencing using timers (TON).

+Conditional transitions using comparison gates (LES, GRT).

+Manual enable logic using start/stop switches.

+Interlocked outputs to prevent cross-direction greens.

+Failsafe fallback (“Yellow for all”) when inactive.